 - Must be a current member of the WAFP/AAFP.

-All candidates must be either a full-time or part-time family physician who holds a regular faculty appointment, and teaches and practices exclusively in an academic setting; or a volunteer family physician who does not practice in an academic setting, but engages in volunteer teaching activities.
+All candidates must be either a full-time or part-time family physician who holds a regular faculty appointment, and teach and practice exclusively in an academic setting.
+Candidates may also be a volunteer family physician who do not practice in an academic setting but engage in volunteer teaching activities.